Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 4. Splitstream

-Splitstream is another simulcasting tool that’s a worthy Restream alternative.
-This tool is bare-bones, so it is best suited for broadcasters that need simulcasting tools and only simulcasting tools.
+Splitstream is another simulcasting tool that is a worthy Restream alternative.
+This tool is pretty bare-bones, so it is best suited for broadcasters that need simulcasting tools, and only simulcasting tools.

 It doesn’t offer a free trial or a free version.
 They offer basic free accounts plus three paid plans.
 These include:

-Since Splitstream has a free plan, it’s a viable option for those that are seeking a free Restream alternative.
+Since Splitstream has a free plan, it is a viable option for those that are seeking a free Restream alternative.

 5. Prism Live Studio

-Prism Live Studio is a Restream alternative focusing primarily on video editing and production instead of simulcasting.
-This platform does support simulcasting, but it’s not the primary function.
+Prism Live Studio is a Restream alternative that focuses primarily on video editing and production as opposed to simulcasting.
+This platform does support simulcasting, but it is not the primary function.

 Broadcasters can access Prism Live Studio on both mobile and desktop apps.
 No pricing is published on the site, but the app can be downloaded for free on the App Store and Google Play Store.